Secret Window: Production

 Part of Secret Window was filmed in the town of North Hatley, Quebec in the Eastern Townships approximately two hours south east of Montreal.
 Other filming locations included Lake Massawippi, Lake Sacacomie, Lake Gale and the village of Bromont, Quebec.

 According to director David Koepp on the DVD commentary track, the footage of the ocean scene during Mort's restless night on the couch was extra b-roll footage taken from The Lost World: Jurassic Park.

-The film's ending is different from the source novella's.
+The film's ending is different from the source novella.
 In the novella, Ted and Amy survive Mort's attempt on their lives, and Mort dies.
 It is also revealed that through supernatural forces, the fictional John Shooter had manifested and come to life from Mort's imagination, and really was the one to commit the murders and arson.

 Reception

 Roger Ebert awarded Secret Window three stars out of a possible four, stating that it "could add up to a straight-faced thriller about things that go boo in the night, but Johnny Depp and director David Koepp ... have too much style to let that happen."
 He continues by noting that the "story is more entertaining as it rolls along than it is when it gets to the finish line.
 But at least King uses his imagination right up to the end, and spares us the obligatory violent showdown that a lesser storyteller would have settled for."
 Ian Nathan from Empire only awarded the film 2 stars out of a possible 5, stating that "The presence of the sublime Depp will be enough to get Secret Window noticed, but even his latest set of rattling eccentricities is not enough to energise this deadbeat parlour trick."

-On Rotten Tomatoes, Secret Window has an approval rating of 46% based on 163 reviews, with an average rating of 5.50/10.
+On Rotten Tomatoes, Secret Window has an approval rating of 46% based on 160 reviews, with an average rating of 5.50/10.
 The site's critics' consensus reads: "Depp is quirkily entertaining, but the movie runs out of steam by the end."
 On Metacritic, the film has an aggregated score of 46 out of 100 based on 34 critics, indicating "Mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 The film was a modest box office success, succeeding at recouping its budget of $40 million with a worldwide gross of $92.9 million.

-An alternate ending was included on the home media release, explicitly showing both Ted and Amy's dead bodies underneath the corn patch in Mort's garden.
-In the final version of the film, it is implied, but the bodies are not shown.